helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 </build>
 ```

-The `<archetype-script>` element defined in the plugin configuration is required and is effectively the entry-point.
-The
- entry-point descriptor is a reserved archive entry name: `/helidon-archetype.xml`.
+The maven plugin checks that all XML files against the schema, and performs a dry-run execution to:
+- enforce optional steps contain only optional inputs
+- validate flow context paths
+- validate flow context expressions
+- detect expressions type mismatch

 ### Maven properties

-Archetype may need to inject values derived from Maven properties, E.g. `${project.version}`.
+Archetype may need to inject values derived from Maven properties, e.g. `${project.version}`.
 This can be done by
  adding to entry-point script since Maven properties are automatically expanded in plugin configuration.

 ```xml